-Back in the old days -- like early 2006 -- short sale sellers and their agents were delivering a short sale package to the bank via FedEx or some other overnight express service.
-That's because banks would routinely lose or accidentally shred a faxed short sale package.
-Some banks outsourced this part of the short sale to foreign contract labor overseas.
+Back in the pre-recession days, short sale sellers and their agents were delivering a short sale package to the bank via FedEx or some other overnight service.
+That's because banks would routinely lose or accidentally shred a faxed short sale package — possibly a result of them outsourcing this part of the short sale process to overseas contractors.
 It was a nightmare, to say the least.

 As a result, some banks turned to online software management.
-In a Bank of America short sale, for example, among others, all offers are uploaded online, with the exception of certain types of HAFA short sales.
-Bank of America was a pioneer.
-But many banks still prefer to receive documents the old-fashioned way, via a fax machine.
-It's best just to ask before submitting your short sale package.
+In a Bank of America short sale, for example, all offers are uploaded online, with the exception of certain types of HAFA short sales, making BofA a pioneer.
+But many banks still prefer to receive documents the old-fashioned way, via fax machine.

 Documents Required for a Short Sale Package

 A few banks have streamlined the process for submitting a short sale package.
-These banks might send you their own documents with a bank logo, but it's not always necessary to complete them, so verify.
-Following is a list of documents that are generally required by all the banks for short sale submission:
+They might send you their documents with a bank logo, but it's not always necessary to complete them, so verify.
+Following is a list of documents generally required by all banks for short sale submission:

-- Last 2 Bank StatementsAll bank statements, for every bank account are required for submission.
-Front and back.
+- Last two bank statements: Your two most recent bank statements, for every bank account, are required for submission.
+Every single page.
 If there are large deposits or withdrawals on those statements, you may want to include a separate explanation because the processor will most likely wonder about it.
-Answer the question before it is asked.
+Answer the question before it's asked.

-- Last 2 Tax ReturnsSubmit as part of your short sale package, your federal tax returns for the last 2 years, signed and dated, every schedule and every single page.
-If you have not filed your tax returns for the past 2 years, you will need to include a letter of explanation and extensions.
+- Last two tax returns: Your federal tax returns for the last two years are also required, signed and dated, every schedule and every single page.
+If you haven't filed your tax returns for the past two years, you will need to include a letter of explanation and extensions.

 Additional Documents for Your Short Sale Package

-If the home needs repair, include a minimum of 3 repair estimates.
+If the home needs repairs, include a minimum of three repair estimates.
 Realize, of course, that the bank will choose the lowest repair estimate.